jsstenzel/vv-opt/problems/llamas_snr_full/vendor data/README Vendor Data.txt

 So instead, I'll use a design prior.
 Requirements say throughput loss has to be less than 5%.
 So, I'll make the prior a gamma distribution that has a CDF near 1.0 at x=5, and is somewhat linear below that.
 This gives:
 gamma(alpha=1.575, beta=1.25)

+GENERAL CONSIDERATIONS:
+"Measurement Considerations When Specifying Optical Coatings," Pete Kupinski and Angus Macleod.
+This paper indicates a best case +- 0.1% T for commercial measurements of highly transmissive coatings.
+Therefore, I should assume that any experiment I might do has that uncertainty, unless otherwise stated.